JeffersonLab/ARIEL/README.md

 See the [workbook README](examples/workbook/README.md)

+### Containers

+A definition file for a Singularity container can be found in the `container` directory.

 ### Repository Organization

 The _base_ branch contains selected point releases of the unmodified Fermilab sources. _develop_ contains patches and additions to those sources.
 ARIEL releases correspond to tags on the _develop_ branch.